This page is also available in: Melayu (Malay)

 Why Register a Company in Columbia?

-Columbia is a city located in South California, bordering Brazil, Ecuador, Panama, Peru, and Venezuela.
+Columbia is a county located in South Carolina, bordering Brazil, Ecuador, Panama, Peru, and Venezuela.
 Strategically located between North and South America, Colombia is well positioned to connect the markets of Central, South and North America.
 Colombia has long been listed as having one of the fastest growing economies in Latin America due to the monumental economic growth based on its resources, vibrant business environment and diversified investment opportunities.

 Many view Columbia as one of the investment hotspots in Latin America where they can gain a foothold before venturing into nearby markets.
 Colombia possesses the state-of-art infrastructure: nine ports with seven of them in the Caribbean Coast and two in the Pacific and also 11 airports that allow easier access to international markets.
 On top of that, the Free Trade Zones of Colombia has been the most competitive in Latin America with its attractive incentives such as 15% tax exemption from custom duties.
 In light of the many advantages of doing business in Columbia, many foreign investors have chosen the country to expand their companies overseas.